 Documents that exceed the maximum size of 11″ X 17″ must be sent to an offsite vendor selected by the Commission for reproduction.
 Reproduction will be charged at the vendor’s service rate.
 The requestor must arrange and make payment directly to the vendor for the reproduction and/or delivery of the copies.
 Commission staff is responsible for any transport of the original document(s) to and from the service vendor at no charge to the requestor.

 The Commission does not provide electronic document conversion services.
 It may be possible to send electronic records via email after payment.
 If a record exists in an electronic format, the Commission will provide those electronic records on either CD-R or DVD.
 The cost for this service is as follows: $0.50 cents per CD-R required and $2.00 per DVD required

 Certification of the authenticity of a record can be provided at the cost of $1.00 per page.
 (California Public Resources Code 6214).

 Please submit a check or money order payable to the California State Lands Commission and submit it to the following address:

 California State Lands Commission

 A credit card may also be used by calling our Accounting Unit at 916.562.0026.

 What records are not available for inspection?

-In addition to the public’s right to access public records, California law recognizes both an individual’s right of privacy and the need for state agencies to be able to competently perform their duties.
-To protect those interests, the Legislature has identified in the Public Records Act, and other statutes, certain records and information that are exempt from public disclosure.
+In addition to the public’s right to access public records, California law recognizes both an individual’s right to privacy and the need for state agencies to be able to competently perform their duties.
+To protect those interests, the Legislature has identified in the Public Records Act, and other statutes, certain records, and information that are exempt from public disclosure.
 A list of those exemptions is included in the Public Records Act (Government Code §§ 6250-6276.48) and should be consulted by anyone interested in seeing the full text of these exemptions.
 Below is a summary of a few of the most common exemptions: